The GS Mark II tenor saxophone mouthpiece is an extremely precise copy of my favorite Freddie Gregory Super Deluxe Mark II tenor mouthpiece.

 Freddie is known both for refacing and for making his own mouthpieces.
-The original Super Deluxe Mark II is not a refaced mouthpiece made by someone else , the way my favorite Reso Chamber tenor mouthpiece is.
+The original Super Deluxe Mark II is not a refaced mouthpiece made by someone else, the way my favorite Reso Chamber tenor mouthpiece (faced by Freddie) is.
 The Super Deluxe model was entirely designed and made by Freddie.

 It was sold in four variations on the same design: Mark I, Mark II, Mark III, and Mark IV.
 They all have a good amount of projection, but the Mark I is darkest and the Mark IV is brightest.
 We may copy my favorite Mark IV someday as well, but I wanted to start with the Mark II because it’s bright and projecting but not too bright, and it seems to be one of the most popular ones of these.
 Bob Mintzer played one of these for a long time, and may still from time to time.
 I know he has a lot of Freddie’s pieces.
-Jeff Coffin plays a Mark IV, which sounds a whole lot like the Mark II that we copied for this project (Jeff was kind enough to make several audio comparison samples of the GS Mark II and his Freddie Mark IV, and they are definitely more similar than different.)
+Jeff Coffin plays an unusual early model by Freddie that isn’t any of the Mark I-IV’s, but which sounds pretty similar to the Mark II that we copied for this project (Jeff was kind enough to make several audio comparison samples of the GS Mark II and his Freddie piece, and they are definitely more similar than different.)
 Steve Neff has some original Mark II sound clips on his website here.
-We will do some videos as soon as Tyler is finished with the GS New York alto videos he’s working on.

 OK so that should be fairly clear now: The GS Mark II is an extremely precise copy of my favorite Freddie Gregory Super Deluxe Mark II, which is a different design from anything that Otto Link or Berg Larsen or Dukoff made etc. Along with the Mark IV, it’s his most popular design for sure.

 How does it play?